 Joel M. Caplan | Official Website

 Dr. Joel M. Caplan is a Professor at Rutgers University School of Criminal Justice (SCJ), Director of the SCJ Master's Program, and Director of the Rutgers Center on Public Security (RCPS).
-He co-developed Risk Terrain Modeling (RTM), an geospatial diagnostic technique used by public safety and security agencies around the world.
-Joel's applied research focuses on GIS mapping, data-informed community engagement and crime prevention.
-He has professional experience as a police officer, 9-1-1 dispatcher and emergency medical technician.
-He routinely presents at professional conferences and publishes peer-reviewed journal articles and books, including “Risk-Based Policing: Evidence-Based Crime Prevention with Big Data and Spatial Analytics” (2018) and "Risk Terrain Modeling: Crime Prevention and Risk Reduction" (2016).
+His applied research focuses on GIS mapping, data-informed community engagement and crime prevention.
+His work on Risk Terrain Modeling (RTM) is used around the world to diagnose environmental attractors of crime, create safe spaces and build stronger communities.
+Joel has professional experience as a police officer, 9-1-1 dispatcher and emergency medical technician.
+He is the author of “Risk-Based Policing: Evidence-Based Crime Prevention with Big Data and Spatial Analytics” (2018) and "Risk Terrain Modeling: Crime Prevention and Risk Reduction" (2016).
 He earned his PhD from the University of Pennsylvania in 2008.

 Press & Media